Tractability Frontier of Data Complexity in Team Semantics: Dependence and independence logics

-In this section we examine potential analogues of Theorems \ref{JarmoKontinenNL} and \ref{JarmoKontinenNP} for independence logic.
+In the rest of this section we examine potential analogues of Theorems \ref{JarmoKontinenNL} and \ref{JarmoKontinenNP} for independence logic.
 It is well-known that the dependence atom $\dep(\tu x,y)$ is logically equivalent to the independence atom $ \indep{y}{\tu x}{y}$.
-Hence, the following is immediate from Theorem~\ref{JarmoKontinenNP} \cite{kontinenj13}.
+Hence, the following is immediate from Theorem~\ref{JarmoKontinenNP}.